 1. Insurance Market

-Insurance market has grown and adapted with and around the industry as it has progressed and it is still evolving.
-The companies are now looking more on complete solution which provides an end-to-end solution rather than relying on multiple vendors to manage products across modules so as to get more transparency on entire business process and to have better control on processes across horizons, which give insurers a perfect platform for making key business decisions that today’s challenging environment demands.
+The insurance market has grown and adapted with and around the industry as it has progressed and it is still evolving.
+The companies are now looking more on a complete solution which provides an end-to-end solution rather than relying on multiple vendors to manage products across modules so as to get more transparency on entire business process and to have better control on processes across horizons, which give insurers a perfect platform for making key business decisions that today’s challenging environment demands.
 SAP provides a complete solution to both primary and reinsurance companies with a far wide scope of implementing all systems like claims, collections, disbursements, financial accounting, commissions and etc. integrated into one suite.

 2. Introduction to SAP Policy Management

 Policy management is a comprehensive policy management system from SAP.
-For primary insurers, it remains the key Module so as to provide better control over the Policy Administration of Insurance Policies with wide scope ranging from simple Life Insurance Products for Individuals to very complex group Insurance product for bigger companies.
+For primary insurers, it remains the key Module so as to provide better control over the Policy Administration of Insurance Policies with a wide scope ranging from simple Life Insurance Products for Individuals to very complex group Insurance products for bigger companies.

 SAP Policy Management system is capable of delivering in diverse Line of business areas which includes Life, P&C (Properties and Casualties), Automobile and Health Insurance and it also allows full customer-specific customizing and configuration in all Line of Business.

 3. Overview of SAP Policy Management: